ikovico/chainriderdocs/source/includes/_introduction.md

 The cross-origin resource sharing is supported, allowing you to interact securely with the REST API from your client web application.

 ## Registration and onboarding
 Registration on the platform is straightforward and requires minimum effort from your side.
 You can register [here](https://chainrider.io) and obtain a free token for testing the API.
 Once the registration form has been submitted you will receive a verification email.
-Please verify your email address in order to speed up the onboarding process and start using the APIs.
+Please verify your email address in order to speed up the onboarding process and start using the APIs